unm-digital-history/campus-history/essays/womens-resource-center/index.md

 image2="images/IMG_0185.jpg"
 caption="From proposals to simpe diagrams to history made."
 %}
+## Programs in 1970's
+Women in Education
+Women in Athletics
+Womens Week
+Discussion Groups; divorced women, women returning, seperated or widowed Public Lectures
+Film Workshops
+Careers for Women
+## Programs Today
+Include but are not limited to:
+Activism
+Feminism
+Financial Literacy
+On-Campus Safety
+Student Parent Initiative
+Gender and Sexuality
+Sexual Violence
+Women's Health
+Women in STEM

 ## WRC Today
-While there is no photos to be found of the W.C.C in 1972, today the Womens Resource Center plays a huge role in shaping students lives today.
+While there is no photos to be found of the W.C.C in 1972, today the Womens Resource Center plays a huge role in shaping students lives.
 From vibrant colors to a welcoming atmosphere, many students call this place a home away from home.
 {%
 assign images =
 "images/IMG_0183.jpg,